A Complete Guide to the Best Education Options for the 2021-22 School Year

-Are you feeling lost in the confusion over your school options for the 2020-21 school year?
+Are you feeling lost in the confusion over your school options for the 2021-22 school year?
 Many parents are being faced with making decisions about their child’s education that are confusing and overwhelming.
 School Districts are faced with developing a plan that will allow children to “go to school” safely.
+Masksing?
+No-masking?
+Madated vaccines for school-age children?

 The reality is that there are still many unknown factors of the COVID-19 virus.

 OK.
-You made it through the 2019-20 school year.
+You made it through the 2020-21 school year.
 Phew!
-Are you concerned about how much actual learning took place?
+You were hopeful that we would return to “normal” but the concern of Covid spikes is still concerning.
+Are you also concerned that your child has lost another year of learning?
 Has your child fallen behind grade level?
 How will your child catch up?

 Will one of the School District options work for my child?